adliance/Buddy/src/Adliance.AspNetCore.Buddy.OpenTelemetry/README.md

 />
 ```

-The `AddOpenTelemetryBrowserAssets` extension method adds a middleware to serve the necessary JavaScript file at the
+The `AddBuddyOpenTelemetryBrowserAssets` extension method adds a middleware to serve the necessary JavaScript file at the
 `/otel-js/telemetry.js` endpoint.
 This must also be referenced in your `_Layout.cshtml`:

 ```html